peteroupc/html3dutil/doc/index.md

 * <a href="extras_evaluators.Roulette.md">module:extras/evaluators.Roulette</a><br>A curve evaluator object for a curve drawn by a curve that rolls along another curve whose position is fixed.
 * <a href="extras_evaluators.SurfaceOfRevolution.md">module:extras/evaluators.SurfaceOfRevolution</a><br>A surface evaluator object for a surface of revolution, which results by revolving a two-dimensional curve around an axis.
-* <a href="extras_evaluators_Roulette.epitrochoid.md">module:extras/evaluators~Roulette.epitrochoid</a><br>Generates a curve evaluator object for an <i>epitrochoid</i>, a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).
 * <a href="extras_fourierknot.md">module:extras/fourierknot</a><br>The <code>extras/fourierknot.js</code> module.
 * <a href="extras_fragmentshaderlib.md">module:extras/fragmentshaderlib</a><br>The <code>extras/fragmentshaderlib.js</code> module.
 * <a href="extras_gearmesh.md">module:extras/gearmesh</a><br>The <code>extras/gearmesh.js</code> module.